Longue Vue Club and Golf Course: Benno Janssen

 The founders commissioned renowned architect Benno Janssen to design a clubhouse with the old world charm of an English Country estate.
 Janssen’s trademark style is evident throughout the clubhouse with his use of multiple high-pitched gables, slate roof, large groupings of rectangular windows, unusually wide chimneys, and intricately carved stone detail.
 He designed Longue Vue to have a 1:1 ratio of indoor to outdoor space by providing spacious terraces around the circumference of the building.

 Janssen’s work can be found throughout the Pittsburgh area, both commercially and residentially.
 His work includes the William Penn Hotel, the Mellon Institute, the Pittsburgh Athletic Association, and Rolling Rock Club.
 Janssen is also renowned for more than three dozen homes in the Pittsburgh area, including La Tourelle and the Ingersoll House, both in Fox Chapel.

 Benno Janssen was born in 1874 in St. Louis, Missouri.
 He studied architecture at the University of Kansas, the Massachusetts Institute of Technology, and the Ecole des Beaux Arts in Paris, France.
 Settling in Pittsburgh in 1905, he eventually partnered with William York Cockren, the firm that was commissioned to prepare the plans for Longue Vue’s clubhouse.
 The building became in use in 1924.

-Janssen’s design was primarily based upon the English Norman vernacular.
+Janssen’s design was based upon the English Norman vernacular.
 Architectural historian James D. Van Trump notes Janssen’s “easy and clever handling of the picturesque, vernacular forms of the English Country house school of the early 20th century.
-Here we have the manner of the Surrey houses of Lutyens gracefully adapted to the requirements of the 20th century America.
-This adaptation is most apparent in the graceful arched automobile portals.”
+Here we have the manner of the Surrey houses of Lutyens adapted to the requirements of the 20th century America.
+This adaptation is apparent in the arched automobile portals.”

 The Longue Vue Club has honored Benno Janssen through the naming of its informal dining room, “The Janssen Room.”

 Longue Vue’s Clubhouse was designated as a National Historic District in 2006.